UFC Ring Girl Arianny Celeste Stuns In A Red Bikini In Gorgeous Video Diary

 Arianny shares the Conscious Travels YouTube page with fellow UFC ring girl Brittney Palmer.
 The two women describe it as an invitation to “follow us around the world as we showcase some of the most beautiful places, but at the same time give back to local communities.”

 While she was in Tulum, Arianny used Instagram to keep her fans updated on her travels, and she shared numerous bikini photos with her admirers.
 As previously reported by The Inquisitr, one of her more revealing two-pieces featured a thong back.
-She showed it off in sizzling snapshot that gave her fans a close look at her peachy derriere.
+She showed it off in a sizzling snapshot that gave her fans a close look at her peachy derriere.